younesk93/python-challenge/README.md

-# Unit 3 | Py Me Up, Charlie
+# Py Me Up, Charlie

-### Before You Begin
+###

-1. Create a new GitHub repo called `python-challenge`.
-Then, clone it to your computer.
+1. Creating a new GitHub repo called `python-challenge`.
+Then, clone it to computer.

-2. Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.
+2. Inside local git repository, create a directory for both of the  Python Challenges.
+Using folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

-3. Inside of each folder that you just created, add a new file called `main.py`.
-This will be the main script to run for each analysis.
+3. Inside of each folder that just created, I added a new file called `main.py`.
+This is the main script to run for each analysis.

-4. Push the above changes to GitHub.
+4. Pushing the changes to GitHub.

 ## PyBank

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+* Creating a Python script for analyzing the financial records of the company. using a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Creating a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset